 One of the many things we love about Canva is how simple and user-friendly it is.
 But that doesn’t mean you don’t get the freedom and control to be as creative as you want.
 This tool has somehow mastered the balance of simplicity and control.

 Other photo editors aren’t like this.
 If they’re straightforward, then you can’t do much with them.
-If they give you a lot of creative freedom, then they’re typically very hard to navigate.
+If they give you a lot of creative freedom, then they’re typically tough to navigate.
 It’s always one or the other, but never both.

 The exception, of course, is Canva.

-We hope you found this Canva tutorial for logo design helpful!
+We hope you found this tutorial for how to use the Canva logo maker and general logo and graphic design helpful!
 Questions?
-Leave us a comment and we’ll get back to you.
+Leave us a comment, and we’ll get back to you.

-Don’t forget that you can try e-clincher for free.
-Sign up for a trial today.
+Don’t forget that you can try eclincher for free.
+Sign up for a free 14-day trial now.